Nishhitaaa2001/Postgres-Based-ETL-Pipeline/README.md

 numpy

-Install dependencies using:

-bash
-pip install psycopg2 pandas numpy
-License
+📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+Licensed under the MIT License.
+See the LICENSE file for more details.

+✨ Author
+Nishita Rajak
+Data Engineering & Analytics
+🔗 Feel free to ⭐ this repository if you find it useful!